monkmouse99/dockerbuilds/README.md

     * Overview and resources
 3. Documentation on Jenkins with links to official documentation
     * Overview and resources
-4. Setup Jenkins plug-ins for Docker
+4. Setup Docker plug-ins for Jenkins to setup Docker Cloud
-5. Jenkins Master / Agent Resources
+5. Jenkins Master / Agent Resources and Docker Agent Templates
 6. JNLP vs SSH Resources
    * Configure Docker agent templates with JNLP
    * Configure Docker agent templates with SSH